-Talc products like Johnson's Baby Powder have been linked to ovarian cancer.
-Hundreds of women have filed lawsuits against Johnson & Johnson.
+Talc products like Johnson's Baby Powder have been linked to ovarian cancer and mesothelioma.
+Thousands have filed lawsuits against Johnson & Johnson.

 Data breaches often lead to identity theft and financial losses.
 They have become increasingly common in recent years and can lead to massive lawsuits.

 Toxic Chemical Exposure

 If you suspect that you or a loved one were injured or suffered property damage or financial loss as a result of exposure to a toxic chemical, you may be eligible for a lawsuit.